georgetown-analytics/Formula1/README.md

 ##### **Project Organization** -- The directory organization for our project follows the following structure:
 *------------*

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     │
-    ├── data: data from raw to interim to processed.
+    ├── data: Data from raw to interim to processed.
 Includes wrangling transformations.
     │   ├── interim        <- Intermediate data that has been transformed in some way, `[i.e. wrangling steps]`.
     │   ├── processed      <- The final data sets for modeling, `[i.e. what we deploy in our models]`.
     │   └── raw            <- The original data dump `[i.e. Kaggle, other government agencies]`.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── Evaluation         <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks that wrangled and visaulized data.
-Naming
+    ├── Data Wrangling     <- Jupyter notebooks that wrangled data.
-    │                         convention is a number (for ordering), a short `_` delimited description, │                         and steps in the pipeline process, e.g. 01_EDA__initial_wrangling.ipynb`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── Data Visualization <- Jupyter notebooks that visualized our data.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── Exploratory Data   <- Includes workbooks of all our EDA files.
+    │       Analysis
+    │
+    ├── Reports            <- This contains our written paper with compiled analysis, as well as our presentation.
+    │
+    ├── Interactive Widget <- This contains all work done to produce an interactive widget.
+    │                         Note that the final product is in 'FinalInteractiveWidget_FrontEnd_BaggingClassifier.ipynb' │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`